raspberrypi/documentation/configuration/wireless/access-point.md

 # Setting up a Raspberry Pi as an access point in a standalone network (NAT)

-The Raspberry Pi can be used as a wireless access point, running a standalone network.
-This can be done using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.
+The Raspberry Pi can be used as a wireless access point running a standalone network.
+To do this, you need either a Raspberry Pi 3 or Raspberry Pi Zero W (which have inbuilt wireless LAN functionality), or another Pi model with a suitable USB wireless dongle that supports access points.

 Note that this documentation was tested on a Raspberry Pi 3, and it is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.